erqf/erqf/README.md

 - 👋 Hi, I’m @srbanon
 - 👀 I’m interested in Fivem cheats
-- 🌱 I’m currently learning Lua
+- 🌱 I’m currently learning nothing,but i goona learn c++ soon
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me via email